shopsys/shopsys/packages/frontend-api/README.md

 This repository is maintained by [shopsys/shopsys] monorepo, information about changes is in [monorepo CHANGELOG.md](https://github.com/shopsys/shopsys/blob/master/CHANGELOG.md).

 ## Documentation
-[Documentation](https://github.com/shopsys/shopsys/blob/9.0/docs/frontend-api/introduction-to-frontend-api.md) can be found in our monorepo repository.
+[Documentation](https://docs.shopsys.com/en/latest/frontend-api/introduction-to-frontend-api/) can be found in Shopsys Framework Knowledge Base.

 ## Installation
 The plugin is a Symfony bundle and is installed in the same way: